 Bob Broder and Norman Kurland.
 Ever heard of them?
 Didn't think so.
 Agents don't get to be famous, not like their clients.

 As a literary agent, the fame you have access to is within your profession.
-In fact, to be successful one of your goals should be to occupy the hearts and minds of as many of the folks that decide which movies get made and for how much.
+In fact, to be successful one of your goals should be to occupy the hearts and minds of as many of the folks who decide which movies get made and for how much.
 You can become known as the gal with the client-list of really talented writers, or the guy who always gets a phenomenal sum for his client’s specs, or the friendly-dude who everyone likes but questions whether or not has any taste yet somehow still manages to squeak out two or three major deals year.

-On a smaller level, fame is also possible within your company as well, though this could be for reasons less desired – the gal who’s been stuck as an assistant for ten years or the guy who was demoted to the mail room for costing his boss a 3 million dollar deal last year – so, hopefully, nothing like that happens to you.
+On a smaller level, fame is also possible within your company as well, though this could be for reasons less desired—the gal who's been stuck as an assistant for ten years or the guy who was demoted to the mail room for costing his boss a 3 million dollar deal last year—so, hopefully, nothing like that happens to you.